ybalt/ansible-tower/README.md

 To run Ansible Tower there is two ways:
 Create container without external data mounts so if you remove container, all Postgres data that used by AT is lost:
 ```
-- docker run -t -d -p 443:443 --name=ast ybalt/ansible-tower
+# docker run -t -d -p 443:443 -v ~/certs:/certs -e SERVER_NAME=localhost --name=ast ybalt/ansible-tower
 ```
 OR
 Create separate data-only container, it will save your DB data even if ast container removed(upgrade, etc):
 ```
 # docker create -v /var/lib/postgresql/9.4/main --name astdata ybalt/ansible-tower /bin/true
-# docker run -t -d --volumes-from astdata -p 443:443 --name=ast ybalt/ansible-tower
+# docker run -t -d --volumes-from astdata -v ~/certs:/certs -e SERVER_NAME=localhost -p 443:443 --name=ast ybalt/ansible-tower
 ```

+You may use mapping for /certs as above, to add certificate and license file.
+Startup script will copy files with this Filenames to /etc/tower:

+~/certs/domain.crt
+~/certs/domain.key
+~/certs/domain.license

+change SERVER_NAME env to your mashine ip/name for make HTTPS works (certificate should be valid for this name)

 Initial credentials: user:admin pass:000
-At first run AT asks for license, if you build it manually, put it into license file.
 All passwords for all other services is '000'

 Limitations:
-Apache2 HTTPS not configured for external access
 Only local DBs supported

-Please keep in mind, if you remove ast container, license info will be lost (and may be some any other data) even if you use data-only container, as in Postgres AT store only projects/tasks/results.
+Please keep in mind, if you remove ast container, some data may be lost even if you use data-only container, as in Postgres AT store only projects/tasks/results.

 Trademarks:
 Ansible and Ansible Tower are trademarks of Ansible, Inc.
 Docker is a registered trademark of Docker, Inc.